Name

 -H, --homs-only

-consider only genotypes which are homozygous in both genotypes and query VCF.
-This may be useful with low coverage data.
+consider only genotypes which are homozygous in both genotypes and

 -p, --plot PREFIX